uiuc-hpc/hpx/docs/sphinx/manual/using_the_lci_parcelport.rst

    More devices lead to lower thread contention, but too many devices may lead to load imbalance or hardware overhead.

+.. option:: --hpx:ini=hpx.parcel.lci.progress_device=<0|1>

+   When set to 1 every parcelport device creates an additional LCI device dedicated to making progress.
+The default value is 0.
+Enabling this option can further reduce contention between communication and progress, at the cost of allocating more network resources.

 .. option:: --hpx:ini=hpx.parcel.lci.progress_type=<worker|rp>

    The way to progress the LCI device.
 The default value is ``worker``.